-Join Todd Perkins for an in-depth discussion in this video Install Netbeans, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Install Netbeans, part of Learning Java Applications.

 - Now we're going to work with…databases and JSPs.…So for that reason we're going to use…the best tool for the job which is NetBeans.…You can download NetBeans at netbeans.org.…From there, click the download link.…Now our goal here is to write Java for the web.…Now Java for the web uses something…called JSP; Java Server Pages.…JSP like PHP, ASP or other languages…are code that interacts with a server.…

 It includes support for JSP and other things.…So that's what we want to do.…So we're going to click Download.…And if you want to download another version…